 Barrow Hospital Remembered

-These three recollections describe the hospital over a period of almost 40 years, 1965-1999.
+These recollections describe the hospital over a period of almost 40 years, 1963-1999.
 Barrow hospital has long been a divisive place, perhaps due in part to the controversial and often distressing nature of mental illness itself.
-The first experience from the 1960s describes dirty wards and unbearable boredom but the two later accounts seem to describe a hospital generally well-liked by staff and patients.
+The patient's account from the 1960s describes dirty wards and unbearable boredom but the other accounts seem to describe a hospital generally well-liked by staff and patients, albeit seen mostly from outside the wards.

 Judith Watson, 1965, via Andrew Roberts (studymore.org.uk)